XVs32/kcauto_custom/wiki/docs/Ch3.1.md

 ## Use `Sortie mode: Auto` in kcauto_cui

 After finishing all config you need,
-you can use this from kcauto_cui
+you can use auto mode from kcauto_cui

 ![image](https://user-images.githubusercontent.com/16824564/236405886-2115dcdd-35b7-4d0c-8e09-71c09bc51595.png)